-Microfluidics is associated with handling and manipulating very tiny amounts of fluids and chemical and biological analytes.
-Microfluidics for single-cell analysis have gained significant attention lately.
-Various microfluidic methods have been developed for isolating, manipulating, and analyzing single cells.
+Microfluidics is associated with handling and manipulating very tiny amounts of fluids and chemical and biological analytes which makes it ideal for single-cell analysis.
+Microfluidics for single-cell analysis has gained significant attention lately.
+Various microfluidic devices have been developed for isolating, manipulating, and analyzing single cells.

-Here, an array of microwells are required to isolate the cells.
+Here, an array of microfluidics wells are required to isolate the cells.
 The parameters that matter here are the size of the pores and the modification of the surface.
 The pores allow the single cells to be trapped and released by inverting the flow upon the experiment.
 The density of the microwells can be quite high in each microfluidic chip.
-Microchips with ~10000 wells have been made.
+Microfluidics chips with ~10000 wells have been made.

-Traps include active and passive methods.
+Microfluidics fabrication allows creating active and passive trapping approaches.
 Passive methods do not require any external power source while active techniques rely on an external source.
-Among passive approaches, hydrodynamic traps are popular.
-Two common hydrodynamic traps are U-shaped traps where single cells are trapped inside a U-shaped barrier and bypass channel traps where the cells are sucked into side channels.
+Among passive approaches, microfluidics based hydrodynamic traps are popular.
+Two common hydrodynamic traps are U-shaped traps where single cells are trapped inside a U-shaped barrier and bypass microfluidic channel traps where the cells are sucked into side channels.

 Active microfluidic single-cell traps often use electrical or optical sources to capture the cells.
 Optical tweezers employ a highly focused laser beam to grab a single-cell and transfer it to a desired location.

-Droplet microfluidics is indeed the most popular microfluidic method for single-cell analysis.
-Here, a droplet microfluidic chip is used to generate droplet at kHz frequencies.
-The droplets will encapsulate single-cells while formation and serve as a bioreactor or a microchamber for the cells.
+In droplet microfluidics, the flow conditions can be adjusted to encapsulate single cells in each droplet.
+Then each droplet serves as a microchamber in which cells can undergo lysis, DNA/RNA extraction, etc. They can encapsulate microorganisms such as bacteria to perform antibiotic susceptibility tests or analyze the heterogeneity of the subpopulations.
+Or the droplets could be made of hydrogels and then crosslinked to house the cells for longer-term culturing and analysis.
 The concentration of the cells is often adjusted using Poisson distribution to ensure the droplets do not contain more than one cell.
-A variety of microfluidic methods have been developed for post-modification and analysis of these cell encapsulating droplets.
+A variety of microfluidic methods have been developed for the post-modification of the droplets and analysis of these cell encapsulating droplets.
 For example, the droplets can contain a lysis reagent and barcodes to lyse the cells and sequence the RNA.